Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2024-09-27-multiplayer-addendum-infraction-procedure-guide.markdown

 <p></p>

 **Policy Additions**

 **2.1A.
+Definition** In Multiplayer Tournaments, since there are multiple opponents, for triggered abilities that require its controller to choose targets, **including 'target opponent'**, modes or other choices made when the ability is put onto the stack, the controller must announce those choices before they next pass priority.
+This is a change from Head-to-Head Tournaments, where the target opponent is obvioulsy defined.

+**2.1A.
 Additional Remedy** In Multiplayer Tournaments, since there are multiple opponents, **the decisions** that would be made by "the opponent" _(when and if the missed trigger is put on the stack / resolves)_, are **instead made by a majority vote** of the opponents.
 If no majority decision is reached _(perhaps because one opponent was eliminated and there is an even number of opponents)_, the final decision will be made by a randomly chosen opponent.